axel-op/containerized-dart-github-action/README.md

 # Hello world Dart action (containerized)

-> [See here](https://github.com/axel-op/self-contained-dart-action) to build an action with Dart without needing a Dart container to use it.
+> [See here](https://gist.github.com/axel-op/deff66ac2f28a01813193d90de36c564) for a comparison of the different ways to build a GitHub Action with Dart.

 A "Hello World" GitHub Action coded in Dart.